fluxcd/flux-kustomize-example/README.md

 After that, you need to pick an environment to run (`staging` or `production`) and ask Flux to use that environment by adding `--git-path=staging` or `--git-path=production`

+As usual, you need to make sure that the ssh key hown by `fluxctl identity` is added to the your girhub fork.

 ## How does this example work?